Ti si mi u krvi

-Ti si mi u krvi is the sixth studio album by Zdravko Čolić, released in 1984.
+Ti si mi u krvi is the sixth studio album by Bosnian-Serbian pop singer Zdravko Čolić, released on 1984.

-After five studio albums for Jugoton, this was Čolić's first studio release for a different label as a co-operation project between Diskoton and Kamarad, a newly established privately-owned music label co-owned by Čolić and Goran Bregović.
+After five studio albums for Jugoton, this was Čolić's first studio release for a different label as a co-operation project between Diskoton and Kamarad, a newly established privately owned music label co-owned by Čolić and Goran Bregović.

 The title track is one of the most popular ballads of ex-Yugoslav pop music.